 Authentication

-This is where GLPI manages the authentication and information of users.
+This is where GLPI manages authentication and user information.

-GLPI uses its own internal database of users.
-These are either created in GLPI itself or imported from one or more external sources.
-Depending on the type of source, the import can be done in bulk or at the time of login if the user is not yet known to GLPI but exists in an external authentication server with matching credentials.
+GLPI uses its own internal user database.
+These users are either created within GLPI itself or imported from one or more external sources.
+Depending on the source type, the import can be performed in bulk or at login time if the user is not yet known to GLPI but exists on an external authentication server with corresponding credentials.

-The general authentication configuration and the management of external authentication servers can be done in the Setup > Authentication menu.
+General authentication configuration and the management of external authentication servers can be performed in the menu Configuration > Authentication.

 There is no limit to the number of authentication sources that can be configured.